WatForm/portus-evaluation/README.md

 # README.md

 Below we describe how to execute the evaluation we ran for our paper.

+We assume the following are already installed:
+- python 3 (version 3.8.8 or higher), venv
+- Java version 12
+- make
+- git
+- find, sed, and regular command-line utilities

+1. Setup - run `make` to set up the models.
+The Makefile does the following:

+    a) Create the expert-models directory and download the expert models into that directory These models are the set of expert-models chosen for the paper:
+    Elias Eid and Nancy A. Day.
+Static profiling Alloy models.
+IEEE Transactions on Software Engineering (IEEE TSE), 49(2):743--759, February 2023. [https://ieeexplore.ieee.org/document/9744446]

+    b) Remove unneeded, non-Alloy files

+    c) Update the syntax used in these models for Alloy 6

+    d) Remove expert models that Portus does not support (for reasons listed in comments in this script)

+    e) Create a txt file with a list of the top-level .als files supported in models-supported.txt

+    f) Create a txt file with a list of the supported top-level .als files, cmd# in models-supported-command.txt (this requires Alloy/Portus to have been built)

+    At any point you can wipe out all downloaded/generated files via `make clean`.

     These instructions should work for Mac OS and Linux.
 The fix-models.sh script used in the Makefile will probably *not* work under Windows, but most other scripts should be robust.

-1. Install python 3 (version 3.8.8 or higher) and then create a virtual environment as in:
-    `python3 -m venv venv`       -- creates a directory called venv for a virtual python env `source venv/bin/activate`   -- activates virtual environment
-    `python -m pip install -r requirements.txt` -- installs python dependencies in venv `deactivate`                    -- exit the virtual env

-    The virtual environment can be removed at any time using rm -rf venv Many scripts operate in the virtual environment using a shebang #!venv/bin/python3

-    We also assume 'make' is installed.
-If not, the steps in the Makefile (#4 below) can be run individually.
-    And we assume Java version 12 is installed.

 2. Environment Setup